moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Track Request Parameters {#track-req-params}

-The Track Request Parameters identify properties of the track requested in either the ANNOUNCE or SUSBCRIBE_REQUEST control messages.
+The Track Request Parameters identify properties of the track requested in the ANNOUNCE or SUBSCRIBE control messages.
 The peers MUST close the connection if there are duplicates.
 The Parameter Value Length field indicates the length of the Parameter Value.